UFC Fight Night: de Randamie vs. Ladd

-UFC Fight Night: de Randamie vs. Ladd (also known as UFC Fight Night 155 or UFC on ESPN+ 13) was a mixed martial arts event produced by the Ultimate Fighting Championship that was held on July 13, 2019 at Golden 1 Center in Sacramento, California.
+UFC Fight Night: de Randamie vs. Ladd (also known as UFC Fight Night 155 or UFC on ESPN+ 13) was a mixed martial arts event produced by the Ultimate Fighting Championship that was held on July 13, 2019 at the Golden 1 Center in Sacramento, California.

 Background

 A women's bantamweight bout between the inaugural UFC Women's Featherweight Champion Germaine de Randamie and Aspen Ladd served as the event headliner.

 The event marked the return of former WEC Featherweight Champion, former UFC Bantamweight Championship challenger and 2017 UFC Hall of Fame inductee Urijah Faber who returned to action 30 months after announcing his retirement, to fight in his hometown.
 He faced Ricky Simón in a bantamweight bout.

 A women's strawweight bout between Cynthia Calvillo and former Invicta FC Strawweight Champion Lívia Renata Souza was scheduled for this event.
 However it was reported on June 7, that Calvillo broke her foot and was forced to pull out of the bout.
 Souza instead faced fellow former Invicta FC Strawweight champion Brianna Van Buren.

 A middleweight bout between Karl Roberson and John Phillips was scheduled for this event.
 However on June 14, it was reported that Phillips was pulled from the bout due to injury and he was replaced by promotional newcomer Wellington Turman.

 A bantamweight bout between 2004 Olympic silver medalist in wrestling and former UFC Women's Bantamweight Championship challenger Sara McMann and inaugural UFC Women's Flyweight Champion Nicco Montaño (also The Ultimate Fighter: A New World Champion flyweight winner) was scheduled for this event.
 However, it was reported on June 19, that McMann pulled out of the bout citing an injury and she was replaced by The Ultimate Fighter: Team Rousey vs. Team Tate bantamweight winner Julianna Peña.

 Martin Day was expected to face Benito Lopez at the event.
 However on June 24, Day pulled out of the bout due to a knee surgery and was replaced by Vince Morales.

 Gian Villante was expected to face Mike Rodríguez at the event.
 However, Villante pulled out on July 4 due to undisclosed reasons.
 He was replaced by promotional newcomer John Allan.

 Beneil Dariush was expected to face Drakkar Klose at the event.
 However on July 7, Dariush pulled out due to an injury.
 As a result, UFC officials removed Klose from the card and he is expected to be scheduled for a future event instead.